GenPhyloProject/GenPhylo/README.md

 ---

-We introduce **GenPhylo**, an open-source Python module for simulating genetic data along a phylogeny avoiding the restriction of continuous-time Markov processes.
+We introduce **GenPhylo**, an open-source Python module for simulating genetic data along a phylogeny avoiding the restriction of continuous-time Markov processes. **Gen
+Phylo** uses directly a general Markov model and therefore naturally incorporates heterogeneity across lineages.
+The module has been developed in Python3.

 ### **Installation and requirements.**